mendozg/GlobalBoost/README.md

-Bitcoin Core integration/staging tree
+GlobalBoost Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/bitcoin/bitcoin.svg?branch=master)](https://travis-ci.org/bitcoin/bitcoin)

 https://bitcoincore.org

-What is Bitcoin?
+What is GlobalBoost?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+GlobalBoost is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Core is the name of open source